Holloway Gymnasium (1000 John R. Wooden Drive)

 Purdue showed off its new facility to a national audience with a five-set win over Ohio State which aired on ESPN2, and also played host to the first and second rounds of the 2006 NCAA Tournament.
 The Boilermakers played host to the NCAA first and second rounds in 2008, 2010 and 2011 as well.

 The program had previously hosted the 1982 and 1983 NCAA Mideast regionals and first-round NCAA Tournament matches in 1981 and 1987.
 (The 1981 NCAA match was held in Mackey Arena, while the 1982 and 1983 events were played in the then-named Multi-Purpose Athletic Facility.)

-As part of the Mackey Arena project, a volleyball locker suite, featuring a living/study room and film breakdown area, and volleyball coaches' locker room were added in the summer of 2012.
-The 10,000-square foot Drew and Brittany Brees Student-Athlete Academic Center occupies the entire second floor of the building, which was formerly called the IAF and renamed in honor of former Purdue football player Drew Brees and his family in 2011.
+As part of the Mackey Complex project, a volleyball locker suite, featuring a living/study room and film breakdown area, and volleyball coaches' locker room were added in the summer of 2012.
+The 5,350-square foot Brees Academic Performance Center occupies the entire second floor of the building, which was formerly called the Intercollegiate Athletic Facility (IAF) and renamed in honor of former Purdue football player Drew Brees and his family in 2011.